benfertig/timestamper/README.md

 # Time Stamper <br />
 Run a timer and write automatically timestamped notes.<br />

 **THIS IS THE SOURCE CODE.
-If you just want to run the *Time Stamper* program, [download the executable under the "Assets" tab for the latest release here](https://github.com/benfertig/timestamper/releases/).**<br />
+If you just want to run the *Time Stamper* program, [download the executable under the "Assets" tab of the latest release here](https://github.com/benfertig/timestamper/releases/).**<br />

 If you would like to run and build this program from the source code, check out the instructions for:
 * [Running/building from source on Windows](https://github.com/benfertig/timestamper/blob/main/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md)